How do usage limits and credits work?

 How extra usage credits work

-Credits let you keep editing after you've used up your weekly allowance, instead of waiting for the reset.
-They're a Premium feature, so you'll need to upgrade before you can buy them.
+Credits let you keep editing after you've used up your weekly allowance instead of waiting for the reset.
+They're available on both Plus and Pro, so you'll need a paid plan before you can buy them.

 Credits are measured in dollars.
 You buy however much you want, like $5 or $25, and your balance ticks down as you make edits.
 They're only spent once your weekly allowance is gone, so you always use your included usage first.
 Anything you buy never expires, so leftover credits stay on your account.